yy-personal/my-financial-dashboard/README.md

 3. **Data persistence issues**
    - Check localStorage in browser DevTools
    - Clear localStorage if data gets corrupted: `localStorage.removeItem('financialData')`
+   - For Firebase syncing issues, check Authentication status in the footer

+4. **Syncing issues**
+   - Ensure you're logged in (check the footer for login status)
+   - Try manual sync using the "Sync Now" button
+   - Check console for any Firebase-related errors

 ### Getting Help